Globally solving Non-Convex Quadratic Programs via Linear Integer Programming techniques: Computational results

-Similar to \citet{chen2012}, the performance between {\tt quadprogBB} and {\tt quadprogIP} is compared by plotting the CPU time it takes to solve a particular \eqref{QP} instance with both solvers as a square in a 2D plane, where the $y$-axis denotes {\tt quadprogBB}'s CPU time and the $x$-axis denotes {\tt quadprogIP} 's CPU time.
-The dashed line in the plots indicates the $y=x$ line in the plane, that represents equal CPU solution times.
-Thus, a square that is above the diagonal line indicates an instance for which it takes {\tt quadprogBB} more CPU time to solve than {\tt quadprogIP}.
+Similar to \citet{chen2012}, to compare the performance between {\tt quadprogIP} and {\tt quadprogBB}, \qIP and \BARON, and \qIP and \cplex, we plot the solution time it takes to solve a particular QP instance with two of the solvers as a square in a 2D plane, where the $y$-axis denotes either {\tt quadprogBB}'s, \BARON{}'s, or \cplex's solution time and the $x$-axis denotes {\tt quadprogIP} 's solution time.
+The dashed line in the plots indicates the $y=x$ line in the plane, that represents equal colution solution times.
+Thus, a square that is above the diagonal line indicates an instance for which it takes the solver represented on $y$-axis more solution time to solve than {\tt quadprogIP}.
 Furthermore, the size of the square illustrates the size (number of decision variables) of the instance.
-That is, smaller squares represent smaller size instances while bigger squares represent bigger size instances.
-In the figures below, only instances in which at least one of the methodologies solves the problem within the maximum allowed time are displayed.
+That is, smaller squares represent ``smaller'' size instances while bigger squares represent ``bigger'' size instances.
+In the figures below, only instances in which at least one of the methodologies solves the problem within the maximum time allowed are displayed.